Part 6: Search & Filters

 Nobody is perfect.
 Eventually, you will forget to handle some open points in a given Daily Note or to update the due date of a task.
-To find overdue tasks and more, click on "Review" in the left sidebar.
+To find overdue tasks and more, click on "Filter" in the left sidebar.

 You will find a few predefined and editable "Filters" in this view:

 Shows all open tasks in your Project Notes and Daily Notes.
 Means "closed" tasks (canceled or completed) are not shown.

 Shows open (and scheduled) tasks that exist only in your Project Notes.
 The tasks from your Daily Notes are ignored.

 Shows all open or scheduled tasks which are in the past.
 Tasks, which you have scheduled from a Project Note are also included here.

 Shows all open or scheduled tasks which are due today or in the future.
 As above, scheduled project tasks are included.

 If you need a very specific search not covered above, you can add or modify your own filters.
 Click on "New Filter", choose a name, and select what you are looking for:

 "Search In" you can define where NotePlan should search.
 You can select "Regular Notes" = Project Notes, "Calendar Notes" = Daily Notes, Events, or Reminders.